Tomasz-Zdeb/Angular-Sandbox/README.md

 Double curly braces syntax `{{...}}` is used for **data binding**.
 As seen in the previous example, the **class** property is being bound to the **template's HTML** using that syntax.

+**Template** is an actual **HTML** that the components consists of.
+It can be:

+* specified inline as a single line enclosed in double quotes
+* specified inline as a multi line enclosed in backticks
+* specified in separate file

+First two approaches does not provide **IDE's** support for syntax highlighting.

 ## Importing

 In order to use an external **class** or **method** in a file, there need to be some reference provided for compiler to instruct him where to look for that **class** or **method**.
 To do so `import` statement is used.
 It's a **TypeScript** feature simillar to **import** or **using** statements used in different languages.